Oh, that’s what that word means…

 Vertical load bearing timbers

 Timber that is mostly knot free, clear and straight grained.
-See Making The Grade for more information
+See our TIMBER GRADES page for more info.

 Logs are felled (generally a winter activity) and extracted (generally a summer activity) from woodlands throughout the UK and transported to our site as Round Timber (the whole log with branches cleaned off).
 We try to keep a stock of as many species as may be needed to cut plank and beam.